-The GRE fee reduction can be availed on the general test or on any of the subject tests for one time only, not on both together.
-The Subject tests fees is $140 each for general candidates who are taking GRE from the United States, US territories and Puerto Rico whereas; for other countries, the subject tests fees is $160 each.
+The fee reduction can be availed on the general test or on any of the subject tests for one time only, not on both together.
+The Subject tests fees is $140 each for general candidates who are taking the test from the United States, US territories and Puerto Rico whereas; for other countries, the subject tests fees is $160 each.

-To be specific, if you are an unemployed youth and want to apply for GRE fee waiver, you have to fulfill certain eligibility criteria, such as:
+To be specific, if you are an unemployed youth and want to apply for the scheme, you have to fulfill certain eligibility criteria, such as:

 - You have to submit an evidence of your unemployment.

 - You must be a citizen of the United States or an immigrant to it.

 - You should be at least 18 years old.

 - You should have decided to take the test from Puerto Rico or United States or US Virgin Islands or Guam.

 If you want to get detailed information about the fee waiver for unemployed candidates, you can visit the link http://www.ets.org/gre/news/gre_fee_reduction_unemployed.

 This facility is also available for college seniors i.e. for those GRE aspirants who are studying in the senior year of an undergraduate program, but are not financially sound and need favor of test organizers in the form of a fee reduction while applying for the test.
 Before such candidates get financial aid, they have to meet certain eligibility criteria such as: